Wondering what “de facto” means?

 In this example, the term de facto defines the physical custody of the property.
 While the daughter uses and benefits from living on the property, she is de facto the resident of the property.
 However, no legal accusation can be brought against her unless she claims to be the owner of the property in official documents.

 This de facto definition is used in the court of law to refer to things that exist in reality even if it’s not made “official” by contracts and laws.
-For example, someone living in a rental that doesn’t have a lease on their name for the rental is a de facto possessor of the property.

 As we mentioned the terms de facto and de jure, we need to establish that in real estate both terms relate to possession.
 The term possession is usually understood as having physical control over something.
 As this refers to a first impression that is not based on any kind of verification of right, it was necessary to explain further.
 While someone can hold something, that those not always mean that they are the owner of that object.
 That’s where the term de facto comes into play as the owner of that possession, or the de jure possessor can prove their legal ownership while the de facto possessor can not.